lust2k/praat_scripts/README.md

 **Output:**
 - Tab-separated text file (.txt) containing the following data: vowel label, vowel duration (ms), intensity (dB), formants (Hz) and pitch/F0 (Hz) at each point
-- (OPTIONAL) norm_outfile - Tab-separated text file (.txt) formatted to NORM standards
+- (OPTIONAL) Tab-separated text file (.txt) formatted to NORM standards

+---

 ### move_boundaries.praat

 **Purpose:** Adjust interval boundaries in a TextGrid.
 It moves all boundaries on specified tier(s) to the nearest zero crossing.

 **Input:**
-- sound_file - Sound file (.wav)
+- `sound_file` - Sound file (.wav)
-- interval_tier - Interval tier to be processed (0 = all tiers)
+- `interval_tier` - Interval tier to be processed (0 = all tiers)
-- replace_tier - If false, the original tier(s) will be preserved in the output file; otherwise, tiers are replaced
+- `replace_tier` - If false, the original tier(s) will be preserved in the output file; otherwise, tiers are replaced

 > Requires an input **sound** file.
 The script looks for a TextGrid with the same name as the Sound file and located in the same folder.

 **Output:**
-- TextGrid *_n0x - TextGrid file with processed tiers.
+- TextGrid file with processed tiers.
 This script does not overwrite the original TextGrid.